Score every tenant

 a different conversation entirely.

 Room-by-room rentals carry a different risk profile from standard tenancies.
 Multiple tenants share a space, often with individual leases, different income levels, different personal situations and varying degrees of stake in the property.
-The screening process needs to reflect that.
+Score each room tenant separately, and apply the 35% guideline to each person's individual room rent, not the total.

 Screen each room tenant individually